 Alternatively, maybe the tasks on your list aren’t getting done because you just don’t ‘feel it’ any more.
 This is commonly felt in jobs you no longer like.
 If you were to reflect, you discover deep down, you know it’s time to move on to a new career, hobby or task.
 Those tasks won’t get done (or will get done poorly) because you’ve fallen out of love with it.
 Stepping away from these things can be a painful process.
 It can come with a sense of grief and loss.
 Allow those feelings in, and know, you can always welcome it back into your life if it turns out to be a mistake.
 So, be true to yourself and take steps to move away from that which is no longer your passion.
 This might require some journaling, career counselling or quiet reflections.

 If you’re mid-way through a task or project that you’re letting go, tidy it up, put it away or bin it.

 Training, conversations or research

 Typically we get told to break tasks into smaller chunks.
-Totally, do that.
-Have you done that and you’re still not getting the job done?
+Totally, do that but have you done that and you’re still not getting the job done?
 What we don’t acknowledge is that we’re not getting it done because we actually need some help on how to do it.
 Or, at the very least, a conversation with someone who’s done it before.
 Why?
 Because it’s jumbled in our head and that conversation or training helps us to feel confident in moving forward.

 Another simple thing to try is doing some research.
 Essentially, sometimes we haven’t really figured out what that first step is when we write down a task.
-Often it ends up being, needing to gather more information.
+Often it ends up being, in fact, that we need to gather more information.
 For example, you need to fix a toy.
 It’s been on the list for a year and it still isn’t done.
-If you listen to your thoughts, the reason you haven’t fixed it is because you don’t know how.
-With some Googling and UTube video tutorials, you now are ready to fix it or know that you need to enlist some help (or bin it).
+If you listen to your thoughts, the reason you haven’t fixed it is that you don’t know how.
+With some Googling and YouTube video tutorials, you now are ready to fix it or know that you need to enlist some help (or bin it).